 What's the Best Supermarket Salsa?

-We had a panel of experts taste test the best store bought salsas.
+A panel of experts taste test the best store bought salsas.
+Here's our conclusion.

 You should make your own salsa.
 We all know this.
-You should roast the chiles and tomatillos yourself, and you should blend it all fresh -- hell, you should be grinding everything by hand with the molcajete you bought in Michoacán.
-Yeah, and you should be growing all of the ingredients in your own damn garden for ultimate flavor, maybe even move to Mexico for optimal conditions.
+You should roast the chilies and tomatillos yourself, and you should blend it all fresh -- hell, you should be grinding everything by hand with the molcajete you bought in Michoacán.
+While we're at it, you should be growing all of the ingredients in your own damn garden for ultimate flavor, maybe even move to Mexico for optimal conditions.
 But to be honest?
 You’re doing none of that.
 No, you’re going to buy the best jarred salsa you can find and call that good enough.

 Thrillist loves: Yellowbird’s Blue Agave won the taste test.
 Our tasters also liked the Serrano but found it very tart; one person called it “the WarHeads of salsa.”